CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/v-security/22-method-specific-access.md

     }
 ```

-Here `!hasAuthority('USER')` indicates that if the user is currently does not have the role of `USER`, then the method is allowed to be invoked.
+Here `!hasAuthority('USER')` indicates that if the logged-in user does not have the role of `USER`, then the method is allowed to be invoked.

 Realistically, this means that we are expecting this method to be invoked *ONLY* if the request comes from a non-registered user OR an `ADMIN` user.

-Aka: a regular user can't create a new user.
+I.e., a regular user cannot create a user.

 `!hasAuthority('USER')` is simply a boolean expression.
 You can expand this into a more robust expression
 in the same way you can create a boolean expression for an `if` statement: